Longhurst Lodge: Exterior

 The building has a Roman cement render with a steeply pitched plain tiled roof.
 It is a cruciform plan with triple diagonal stacks on a ridge plinth at the crossing of the two ranges.
 The upper storey and attic is under a gabled dormer.
 Friezes of grapes and foliage bands in cement are found around the eaves and across the ground floor.
 Animals, some heraldic, decorate the walls.
 Two square bay windows are on the left hand (eastern) return front.
 A gabled porch with architrave surround and four-centred arch over the door in the gable end.
 A pentice extension is across the right hand (western) return front.

 The western side of the building backs onto a bridle path.

 Interior

 The building is two storeys.
 The post-restoration layout has a kitchen immediately inside the front door on the home's northern side.
-A utility room is on the western side of the house, off the kitchen.

-The aforementioned chimney services fireplaces in the kitchen, in the living/dining room at the southern end of the ground floor, and in one of the two bedrooms that make up the first floor.
+The prominent chimney seen from outside services fireplaces in the kitchen, in the living/dining room at the southern end of the ground floor, and in one of the two bedrooms that make up the first floor.

-As of Restoration Mans final visit of the original broadcast, there was no bathroom.
-It was due to be included in the building's extension.

-As of the final visit (season 3, episode 14), the building extension was complete and the owners were planning to run classes on the skills they had learned during their renovation.
+As of Restoration Mans final visit (season 3, episode 14), renovations to the original structure were complete and the extension on the western side of the house, off the kitchen, had been built.
+While there was no bathroom in the building at the time of the final visit, the owners planned to finish installation of a bathroom in the building's extension in the following Spring.